Academy of Music (Philadelphia): 20th century

-Outside of arts events, it hosted various public meetings including the 1872 Republican National Convention.
-Possibly America's first indoor football game took place here in 1889 between the University of Pennsylvania and a club from Princeton resulting in a 0-0 tie.
-During the Philadelphia Phillies 1895 baseball season, the Academy offered an electric play by play scoreboard for all of the team's road games.

 Parts of Martin Scorsese's 1993 film The Age of Innocence were filmed in the Academy.
-Despite its name, the Academy has never contained a music school.
 Various voice and instrumental competitions have taken place there, including the Pavarotti competition.

+21st century

+In the 21st century, after the Philadelphia Orchestra moved to the Kimmel Center, many non-classical artists performed at the Academy.
+Managed today by The Philadelphia Orchestra and Ensemble Arts, the space is used for a myriad of events, including Broadway, comedy, dance, family, jazz, and much more.
+It is also a backdrop of weddings, receptions, and corporate events.

+The Academy is used as a filming location for HBO's historical drama television series The Gilded Age, standing in for the Metropolitan Opera House.

 Design

 An architectural competition for the Academy's design was announced in October 1854 and was won by the Philadelphia firm of Napoleon LeBrun and Gustavus Runge.
 A style of architecture that originated in Runge's native Germany now known as Rundbogenstil ("round arch style") was used for the exterior here and in a number of American buildings of the Civil War Era.
 The groundbreaking ceremony was held on June 18, 1855, with President Franklin Pierce in attendance and the venue opened with a grand ball on January 26, 1857.
 The first opera performed there was the Western Hemisphere premiere of Giuseppe Verdi's Il Trovatore, on February 25 of the same year.

 In order to reserve as much of the budget for the interior as possible, the architects designed a relatively plain brick and brownstone exterior that could be clad in marble if funds became available later.
 The ornate auditorium has an "open horseshoe" shape and proscenium columns with elliptical cross-sections in order to provide more direct sight lines from the seats in the side balconies.
 The auditorium is enclosed by a solid three-foot brick wall with studding and pine boards lining the inner sides to prevent echoes and absorb sound.
 The upper balconies are recessed in a tiered fashion and supported by 14 Corinthian columns.
 An unusual feature was that the boxes were originally placed against the rear wall on the second and third levels (Balcony and Family Circle).
 They were divided from each other by walls that curved down from the ceilings.
 These have since been removed and boxes created elsewhere.
 The front of the first balcony is highly ornamented.
 The hall currently has a seating capacity of 2,389 which can be expanded to 2,509 when seats are placed in the orchestra pit and proscenium boxes.
 An 1860 account by Runge mentioned that the full auditorium, then nearly 3,000 persons, could be emptied in four minutes in "great calmness and order" owing to the wide corridors and stairways.

 In 1947, it was reported by The Philadelphia Inquirer that, at the time, the venue sat up to 3,052 when 94 additional audience seats were added in the orchestra pit.